Travel insurance for backpackers and other habitual nomads

 Longer term travel sets you up for doing way more things on your trip than you probably ever intended.
 With a World Nomads long term travel insurance policy, you’re covered for over 200 adventure activities, depending on whether you purchase our Standard or Explorer plan.

 The longer you’re away from home, the more likely you are to forget the activities you specified in your travel insurance purchase.
-In the heat of the moment, as you’re about to get on a quad bike in Mui Ne with a bunch of friends, is probably not the time to ask yourself, "I wonder if the World Nomads Travel Insurance Policy I purchased 10 months ago covers this activity?"
+In the heat of the moment, as you’re about to get on a quad bike in Mui Ne with a bunch of friends, is probably not the time to ask yourself, "I wonder if the World Nomads Travel Insurance Policy I purchased five months ago covers this activity?".

 Did you know you can claim on the road with World Nomads?
 If you need to make a claim online, read our information on making a travel insurance claim online.